All Collections

 Updated over a week ago

-This is a guide to an alternative, non-programmatic method to renaming exported photos from Fulcrum.
-It uses freely available tools and should work for users across all operating system platforms.
+This is a guide to an alternative, third-party method to renaming exported photos from Fulcrum.
+It uses tools that are available for free and should work for users across all operating system platforms.
 While this guide uses Google Sheets, the process is likely similar for Microsoft Office Excel and LibreOffice Calc.

 Getting Started

-1. To begin, we will need a CSV export from Fulcrum including photos.
-Import your CSV into a blank Sheet.
+To begin, you need a CSV file exported from Fulcrum using the exporter that includes photos.
+Then, import your CSV into a blank Sheet.

 • If photo-field 1 is empty, leave rename-field cell as blank.